Realignment and extension of Ernie Mays Street

 Once completed, key features of the new Ernie Mays Street include:

 - More effective drainage.
-Flooding has been a significant problem in the past, so there will be improved drainage and planted swales (channels) in the middle of the road, to treat and better manage run-off stormwater and prevent flooding.
+Flooding has been a significant problem in the past for the library, so there will be improved drainage and planted swales (channels) in the middle of the street, to treat and better manage stormwater and prevent flooding.

 - Improved environment.
-There will be trees and plants to make the street look attractive, while providing environmental benefits, to help reduce climate change.
+There will be a central planted swale and trees on each side of the street to make the street look attractive, while providing environmental benefits, to help reduce climate change.
+Street furnishings will also improvement the environment, particularly for pedestrians.

 Timing